 Giving your outsourced accountant full-access to your bank account, however, can bring about some risks for your business.
-Luckily, most top banking institutions provide business owners with a way to limit their account manager’s access.
 View only bank account access is one of the best controls you can use to make sure that your small business CPA has access to your bank statements without having the power to perform unauthorized transactions.

 For some banks, limiting your accountant’s access can be a tricky process.
 So, our team of experienced small business accountants have compiled a list of instructions for how you can provide money manager access to your accountant: